-Prior to use, make sure that the fuel tank is full.
-The IOL diesel tank, located in the PS pulpit storage, can be accessed by opening the door.
-To fill the diesel tank, first remove the strap holding the tank in place.
-Next, remove the cap with the fuel pickup / return line and pull the tank out of the boat.
+Before use, make sure that the fuel tank is full.
+To fill the diesel tank, first, remove the strap holding the tank in place.
+Next, remove the cap with the fuel pickup/return line and pull the tank out of the boat.
 ALWAYS FILL THE TANK OUTSIDE OF THE BOAT.
 When filled, re-install the cap, and secure the tank in the entertainment center.
 Visually check that fuel lines and tank do not leak.

-The heater is then operated using a controller which is located on the dash panel, see chapter 3.11.
+The heater is then operated using a controller which is located on the dash panel, refer chapter 3.11.

-Fuel vapours can explode.
+Fuel vapour can explode.
 Never smoke or be close to open flames or potential electrical sparks while handling or filling up the petrol tank.
 Leaking fuel is a fire and explosion hazard.
 Inspect the fuel system annually to make sure that there are no leaks and corrosion in the system.

 Do not obstruct or modify the ventilation system for air, fuel and exhaust gas.
-Never store any luggage or other items in the hatch of the heater and heater tank!
+Never store any luggage or other items in the stowage with the heater fuel tank.